Holidays and travelling give us some of the most enjoyable times we can have, but working out the best way to afford them can be tricky.

 We hope the above information has helped with your holiday finance decision.
 Here are four final tips we recommend you always consider too!

-- What happens if you want the option to repay it early?
+What happens if you want the option to repay it early?
 Just make sure there are no early repayment costs or fees associated.
-(Don’t worry, if you take out a personal loan with Fair Go Finance we welcome you to repay your loan early with absolutely no costs.)
+(If you take out a personal loan with Fair Go Finance we welcome you to repay your loan early with absolutely no costs.)

 How much will it cost you?
 For any loan, credit card or loan from family or friends, make sure you always get confirmation of everything in writing.